Scene Graph for Embodied Exploration in Cluttered Scenario: INTRODUCTION

-To address the semantic understanding problems, an efficient representation method of the cluttered scene that can provide accurate and sufficient semantic information is particularly necessary.
-In recent years, scene graphs with semantic labels have been widely used in robot manipulation tasks to represent semantic information of the unstructured layouts in cluttered scenarios,iyears~\cite{kim20193,das2021semantic,kenfack2020robotvqa}.
-By viewing objects as nodes, the spatial relationship between objects can be represented as edges of a graph structure.
-Thus, we design a dynamic scene graph to reveal semantic information hidden in the cluttered scene.
-To construct the scene graph, we first implement an object detector based on the Mask-RCNN model with a ResNet-FPN backbone to detect objects as nodes in the scene graph.
-Considering the two most common relationships between objects are overlapping and proximity in cluttered scenes of MQA tasks, we introduce two kinds of edges in the scene graph: above/below and nearby.
-Besides, the layout of objects in clutter leads to much objecting stacking and overlapping with each other which may increase the difficulty of semantic understanding.
-Thus, passive perception is insufficient for obtaining accurate scene graphs.
-Our robot is also equipped with active perception ability.
-As shown in Figure \ref{fig:summary} the robot can actively explore the cluttered scene by manipulating objects.
-The scene graph will be updated and contain more semantic information hidden in clutter.
-After thoroughly exploring the cluttered scene, the final scene graph can accurately capture the semantic information that can be established.
-And the robot can output the answer by searching the final graph.
-For manipulation planning tasks, high-level manipulation related to semantics in vision and language is hard to learn without label data.
-Since we train our model in a simulation environment, the oracle agent can obtain the information related to target objects in the given question, such as positions and the overlapping conditions of target objects.
-The oracle agent can obtain manipulation policies that provide essential semantic information for question answering.
-Thus, we formulate the manipulation planning task as a sequence-to-sequence task and train the planning model by imitation learning.
-The manipulation planning model is an end-to-end GRU-based structure, where the input is the sequence of vision and language information and the output is the manipulation sequence.
+To address semantic understanding challenges, an efficient representation method for cluttered scenes, delivering accurate and ample semantic data, is essential.
+In recent years, scene graphs with semantic labels have gained traction in robot manipulation tasks, offering a means to convey semantic insights within chaotic scenarios~\cite{kim20193,das2021semantic,kenfack2020robotvqa}.
+Objects are viewed as nodes, and the spatial object relationships are represented as graph edges.
+Hence, we propose a dynamic scene graph to unveil obscured semantics within cluttered scenes.
+To construct this graph, we employ a Mask-RCNN detector for object node recognition.
+Given the prevalent relationships in MQA scenes, specifically, overlapping and proximity, we introduce two types of edges: 'above/below' and 'nearby' in the scene graph.
+The intricate arrangement of objects in clutter often results in significant stacking and overlap, elevating semantic understanding complexity.
+Passive perception alone falls short in acquiring precise scene graphs; our robot also possesses active perception capabilities.
+As depicted in Figure \ref{fig:summary}, the robot actively explores the cluttered scene through object manipulation, enabling continuous scene graph updates with additional semantic details concealed within clutter.
+After a comprehensive exploration of the cluttered scene, the final scene graph captures the established semantic information accurately.
+Subsequently, the robot can answer queries by querying the final graph.
+For manipulation planning tasks, learning high-level manipulation related to semantics in vision and language without labeled data is challenging.
+In our simulation-based training, the oracle agent extracts information about target objects from the given question, including their positions and overlapping conditions.
+This oracle agent generates manipulation policies that offer crucial semantic insights for answering questions.
+Consequently, we cast the manipulation planning task as a sequence-to-sequence problem and train the planning model through imitation learning.
+Our manipulation planning model is an end-to-end GRU-based architecture that takes vision and language information as input and produces the manipulation sequence as output.
 We have conducted extensive experiments to analyze the performance of our proposed solution framework based on the scene graph and GRU-based structure.
 Our framework is general and effective for multiple MQA tasks.
 Furthermore, scene graphs and GRU-based structures can improve the performance in MQA tasks compared to baseline models.
 The contributions of this paper can be summarized as follows: \begin{itemize} \item We introduce the dynamic scene graph into the manipulation task in cluttered scenarios as a solution to record the spatial information of the time-variation clutter environment. \item We provide an end-to-end framework to tackle semantic manipulation tasks in cluttered scenarios which utilize an imitation learning method for embodied exploration and a dynamic scene graph QA module for semantic comprehension. \item We conduct experiments in the MQA benchmark to validate our proposed framework's effectiveness in a cluttered environment. \end{itemize}